Middlesex County DWI Lawyer

 Getting charged with drunk driving is a frightening experience, especially if you don’t know how to fight it.
 A Middlesex County DWI lawyer can help you build a defense with the best chance of getting your charges reduced.

 While many people think of driving while intoxicated (DWI) offenses as equivalent to any other traffic violation, this is simply not accurate.
 A DWI is known as a “quasi-criminal offense” in New Jersey.
 Even though it’s technically a motor vehicle offense, a conviction carries a number of potentially serious consequences.

 Because of this, it’s critical to fight a DWI charge, whether it’s your first offense or a subsequent one.
 A conviction for drunk driving will have very real repercussions for your life and future.

-The best way to fight a DWI charge is to build a defense with the help of a Middlesex County DWI lawyer from Clark & Clark, LLC.
+The best way to fight a DWI charge is to build a defense with the help of a Middlesex County DWI lawyer from Clark, Clark & Noonan, LLC., LLC.
 We never give up on a case, and our goal will be to see your charges dismissed from the moment we start working on your defense.

 Understanding Your Drunk Driving Charge

 Like most states, New Jersey sets the legal blood alcohol content (BAC) level for most drivers at .08 percent.
 If you are pulled over on suspicion of drunk driving and test at or above this level, you will likely be charged with driving while intoxicated.